-The teacher retention rate was 88.9% based on 16/18 teachers that returned from FY20 to FY21.
+The teacher retention rate was 75% based on 9/12 teachers that returned.

 124E.07 Subd.
 8.(b) A charter school shall publish and maintain on the school's official Web site: (1) the meeting minutes of the board of directors and of members and committees having board-delegated authority, for at least 365 days from the date of publication; (2) directory information for the board of directors and for the members of committees having board-delegated authority; and (3) identifying and contact information for the school's authorizer.